A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Weight-Shared Multi-Stage Network

-We emphasize that the WSMS-Net is not a data augmentation~\cite{Lee2014}.
-With a data augmentation, the CNNs are always given a single image resized with various scaling factors and try to classify it without other clues.
-Therefore, the CNNs should learn the features of a great variety by using numerous weight parameters.
-On the other hand, the WSMS-Net is required to find a feature contributing to classification in at least one of its multiple stages, which are given images of multiple scales.
-In Fig.~\ref{fig:scale}, the WSMS-Net recognizes the object in the image B as a car according to the local features in the second stage.
-Then, the first stage is not required to learn more detailed features such as tire tread pattern.
-As a result, the variety of the features that the WSMS-Net should learn is reduced and the increase in the number of weight parameters is suppressed.
-The WSMS-Net can be considered to share weight parameters in front-back direction for images, while the ordinary CNNs share weight parameters only in vertical and horizontal directions.
+We emphasize that WSMS-Net is not the same as data augmentation~\cite{Lee2014}.
+The difference between data augmentation and WSMS-Net is depicted in Fig.~\ref{fig:aug_wsms_dif}.
+With data augmentation, CNNs are always given a single image resized with various scaling factors, and they try to classify it without other clues.
+To classify an object consistently across different scales, a CNN learns the same feature of different scales as different features (e.g., features of the image A and image B in Fig.~\ref{fig:scale} are completely different).
+During the training procedure with data augmentation method, the CNN learns features (e.g., a front tire) from a scaled-up version of the image A and classify the image B using that feature since they are similar to each other after scaling (see the red areas).
+However, the CNN also must learn other features from the image A of the default size, from a scaled-up version of the image B, and a scaled-down version of the image A. In short, the CNN has to learn a wide variety of features using much more weight parameters.
+On the contrary, WSMS-Net utilizes the same weight parameters responding to similar features for classifying both the image A and image B. The integration layer receives features of multiple scales from multiple stages.
+If the feature from one of the stages is sufficient for classification, the integration layer selects it, and the other stages require no further training.
+As a result, the variety of the features that WSMS-Net has to learn is reduced.
+A WSMS-Net can be considered to share weight parameters in the front-back direction of images in addition to the ordinary CNNs sharing weight parameters only in the vertical and horizontal directions.